-At present the Capital funding is a mix of funding from central government, typically 80% of our funding, and 20% of the funding is invested by South Gloucestershire.
-Revenue funding is solely provided by South Gloucestershire but in recent years central government has provided small elements of funding to help with severe winters and flooding damage to the highway.
+At present the Capital funding is a mix of funding from central government, typically 90% of our funding, and 10% of the funding is invested by South Gloucestershire.
+Revenue funding is solely provided by South Gloucestershire but in past years central government has provided small elements of funding to help with severe winters and flooding damage to the highway.
+Part of the central government allocation is linked to the assessment level of the assest management maturity assessment.
+SGC current self-assesses at the top of the assessment scoring level 3.